Alibaba's Jack Ma makes first live appearance since October in online meet

 Social media speculation over the whereabouts of China's highest-profile entrepreneur swirled this month after news reports that he missed the final episode of a TV show featuring him as a judge, amid a regulatory clampdown by Beijing on his sprawling business empire.

-Ma had not appeared in public since a late-October forum in Shanghai, where he blasted China's regulatory system in a speech that set him on a collision course with officials, leading to suspension of a US$37-billion IPO of Alibaba's financial affiliate Ant Group.
+Ma had not appeared in public since Oct 24, when he blasted China's regulatory system in a speech at a Shanghai forum that set him on a collision course with officials, leading to a suspension of a US$37-billion IPO of Alibaba's financial affiliate Ant Group.

 Tianmu News, a news portal under Zhejiang Online, which is backed by the provincial Zhejiang government, first reported that Ma had met with the teachers via a live video conference on Wednesday.